 Quittin' Time by Text

-- Text QUITTINTIME to 654321
+- Once registered, text QUITTINTIME to 654321.

-- Discontinue service anytime by texting STOP to 654321
+- Discontinue service anytime by texting STOP to 654321.

-- Text CHANGE to change your quit date
+- Text CHANGE to change your quit date.

 - Once registered, text 654321 anytime, day or night, to receive extra support messages.
-Use any of the following keywords: crave, hunger, slip, stress and help
+Use any of the following keywords: crave, hunger, slip, stress and help.

 Products to Stop Smoking

-Through the B.C.
-Smoking Cessation Program, B.C. residents are entitled to receive twelve weeks of free nicotine gum, lozenges, patches or an inhaler per calendar year.
+Through the Smoking Cessation Program, B.C. residents are entitled to receive twelve weeks of free nicotine gum, lozenges, patches or an inhaler per calendar year.

-- Nicotine replacement therapy (NRT) products - for example, gum, inhalers, patches and lozenges
+- Nicotine replacement therapy (NRT) products; for example: gum, inhalers, patches and lozenges.

-- Eligible prescription drugs such as Champix and Zyban
+- Eligible prescription drugs, such as Champix and Zyban.

-- Your products or prescriptions must be purchased within six months of registering
+- Your products or prescriptions must be purchased within six months of registering.

 - You need to register every six months if you plan to continue making product purchases.
-For example, if you register and purchase products in April and need more products in December, you must register again in December
+For example, if you register and purchase products in April and need more products in December, you must register again in December.

-- Reimbursement is subject to the normal plan rules such as the annual deductible and applicable health benefit plan percentage limits
+- Reimbursement is subject to the normal plan rules, such as the annual deductible and applicable health benefit plan percentage limits.

-How to receive reimbursement
+How to Receive Reimbursement

-- Send the extended health benefit provider a copy of your registration confirmation form that you receive after you connect with a phone counsellor or live chat coach.
+- Send the extended health benefit provider a copy of your registration confirmation form that you receive after you connect with a phone counsellor or live-chat coach.
 Include your receipts for the smoking cessation products.
 You must be eligible for benefits to receive reimbursement.

 Support a Quitter

-If you have a family member, co-worker or employee who is trying to quit, you may want to
+If you have a family member, co-worker, or employee who is trying to quit, you may want to:

 - Ask if and how you can help.
 Quitting smoking is a personal decision, and some smokers may want to remain private.
-Don't assume that you know the right thing to do
+Don't assume that you know the right thing to do.

 - Monitor potential workplace stressors.
 Be mindful that workplace time pressures/unexpected demands can be triggers for smoking relapse.
-Where possible, monitor these potential stressors for employees who are in the quitting process
+Where possible, monitor these potential stressors for employees who are in the quitting process.

 - Talk about Quittin' Time at a staff meeting.
-Make sure people understand the importance of supporting those trying to quit
+Make sure people understand the importance of supporting those trying to quit.

 - Support them.
-Offer to go for a walk or take a break
+Offer to go for a walk or take a break.

 - Cut them some slack.
 Quitting smoking is a difficult thing to do.
-Allow them to not be on the top of their game for a while
+Allow them to not be on the top of their game for a while.

 - Acknowledge milestones.
-Present someone who has quit or achieved a milestone in smoke-free days with an ecard
+Present someone who has quit or achieved a milestone in smoke-free days with an eCard.

-For more information about available support resources and services related to personal, family and health issues, see Employee & Family Assistance Services.
+For more information about available support resources and services related to personal, family, and health issues, see Employee & Family Assistance Services.